Effects unit: Filter

 Filter effects alter the frequency content of an audio signal that passes through them by either boosting or weakening specific frequencies or frequency regions.

-Equalizer: An equalizer is a set of linear filters that strengthen ("boost") or weaken ("cut") specific frequency regions.
+Equalizer: An equalizer is a set of linear filters that strengthen (boost) or weaken (cut) specific frequency regions.
 While basic home stereos often have equalizers for two bands, to adjust bass and treble, professional graphic equalizers offer much more targeted control over the audio frequency spectrum.
 Audio engineers use highly sophisticated equalizers to eliminate unwanted sounds, make an instrument or voice more prominent, and enhance particular aspects of an instrument's tone.

 Equalizer effects: Boss GE-7 Equalizer, MXR 10-band EQ Pedal.

 Talk box: A talk box directs the sound from an electric guitar or synthesizer into the mouth of a performer using a tube, allowing the sound to be shaped into vowels and consonants with movements of the mouth.
 The modified sound is then picked up by a microphone.
-In this way the guitarist is able create the effect that the guitar "licks" are "talking".
+In this way, the guitarist is able create the effect that the guitar is talking.
 Some famous uses of the talkbox include Bon Jovi's "Livin' on a Prayer", Stevie Wonder's "Black Man", Mötley Crüe's "Kickstart My Heart", Joe Walsh's "Rocky Mountain Way", Alice in Chains's "Man in the box" and Peter Frampton's "Show Me the Way".

 Talk boxes: Dunlop HT1 Heil Talk Box, Rocktron Banshee.

-Wah-wah: A wah-wah pedal creates vowel-like sounds by altering the frequency spectrum produced by an instrument—i.e., how loud it is at each separate frequency—in what is known as a "spectral glide" or "sweep".

-The device is operated by a foot treadle that opens and closes a potentiometer.
+Wah-wah: A wah-wah pedal creates vowel-like sounds by altering the frequency spectrum produced by an instrument—i.e., how loud it is at each separate frequency—in what is known as a spectral glide or sweep.
+The device is operated by a foot treadle that manipulates a potentiometer or other electronic control.
 Wah-wah pedals are often used by funk and rock guitarists.

-Wah effects: Dunlop Cry Baby, Morley Power Wah, Vox V846 Wah.
+Wah effects: Dunlop Cry Baby, Morley Power Wah, Vox.

-Auto-wah: A filter effect that is controlled by the volume of the input signal.
-The most common filter type used for this effect pedal is the low-pass filter, although many pedal designs include a toggle for band-pass or high-pass filters as well.
-Additionally, most envelope filters pedal boxes can switch between a down filter mode and an up filter.
+Auto-wah or, more generally, envelope filter effects: A filter effect that is controlled by the volume of the input signal.
+The most common filter type used for this effect pedal is the low-pass filter, although many designs include a toggle for band-pass or high-pass filters as well.
+Additionally, some designs can switch between a down filter mode and an up filter.
 This effect is commonly used in funk, reggae and jam band music.